vuejs/babel-plugin-transform-vue-jsx/README.md

     <div
       // normal attributes or component props.
       id="foo"
-      // DOM properties are prefixed with domProps- domPropsInnerHTML="bar"
+      // DOM properties are prefixed with `domProps` domPropsInnerHTML="bar"
-      // event listeners are prefixed with on- or nativeOn- onClick={this.clickHandler}
+      // event listeners are prefixed with `on` or `nativeOn` onClick={this.clickHandler}
       nativeOnClick={this.nativeClickHandler}
       // other special top-level properties